dinhyen/dinhyen.github.io/source/travel/netherlands/nijmegen/index.markdown

 The Nijmegen bridge today looks much as it did in 1944.
 The iron bridge, over a mile long, spans the tranquil Waal river.
 While I was there, a few rusty artillery pieces along the river bank were the sole reminders of the tragic events that had transpired here.

 Unfortunately I cannot track down the photo I took of the bridge so this page will be unillustrated.
 The town itself was lively as there was an open market that day.
 We enjoyed a walk along the waterfront and on a wooded hill above it.
-As my memories of events 6 years ago [Editor's note: as of 2005] are a little hazy, that's all I can tell you :)
+As my memories of events 6 years ago are a little hazy, that's all I can tell you :)

 Last visit: June 1999